saltytrain2/LLVM-Passes/README.md

-How to use wrapper script to generate mutatns and test them against a test suite:
+How to use wrapper script to generate mutants and test them against a test suite:
 Expected Usage : python3 mutateWrapper.py <filename relative path> <test suite marker> <opcode to modify> <category>

 <opcode to modify> must be a llvm opcode